 Cold emails constitute a significant portion of emails, with research finding 66 percent of email reaching user inboxes is spam despite aggressive spam filters.
 Other recent estimates from experts at Microsoft and Google indicate that 70% of all global email is still spam.
 Existing regulations, such as the CAN-SPAM Act, and technology solutions such as spam filters have been found to be largely ineffective at solving the problem.

 The goal state is a world in which a market for email access has been established and participation in the market for email access is pervasive and global.
 With that market established, recipients will be sufficiently compensated for any cold/unsolicited emails they receive.
-Moreover, it will be easy, efficient, and reliable to contact VIPs and other recipients of sender-specific value via monetary rather than social exchanges.
+Advertisers and other email senders will have the ability and incentive to target the right recipients and incentivize them to engage with relevant offers.

-There are two components to the path between the starting and goal states:
+There are currently five components to the path between the starting and goal states:

 These components constitute a comprehensive, vertically integrated solution for an email market that rewards attention.

-There are two choices that require justification: 1) using a cryptographic token, and 2) creating and using the Credo token.
-For 1:
+There are two choices that require justification: 1) using a cryptographic token, and 2) creating and using the credo token.